-- The metering and communication arrangements shall be provided in accordance with the JSERC (Open Access in Intra-State Transmission and Distribution) Regulations, 2005 and subsequent amendments thereof, JSERC (State Grid Code), Regulations 2008 and Central Electricity Authority (Installation and Operation of Meters) Regulations, 2006 in consultation with Distribution Licensee/State Transmission Utility.
-The periodicity of testing, checking, calibration etc., will be governed by the the Central Electricity Authority (Installation and Operation of Meters) Regulations, 2006 / regulations issued by the Commission in this regard. - 5.5 Main and Check Meters shall have facility to communicate its reading to State Load Dispatch Centre on real time basis or otherwise as may be specified by the Commission. - 5.6 Meter reading shall be taken as per the procedure devised by the Distribution Licensee/State Load Despatch Centre.
-The term 'Meter' shall include Current transformers, voltage/potential transformers, wiring between them and meter box/panel etc. - 5.7 Billing of the metered energy shall be carried out on a monthly basis.
+- 5.10 The metering and communication arrangements shall be provided in accordance with the JSERC (Open Access in Intra-State Transmission and Distribution) Regulations, 2005 and subsequent amendments thereof, Grid Code and Central Electricity Authority (Installation and Operation of Meters) Regulations, 2006 in consultation with Distribution Licensee/State Transmission Utility.
+The periodicity of testing, checking, calibration etc., will be governed by the Central Electricity Authority (Installation and Operation of Meters) Regulations, 2006 and regulations issued by the Commission from time to time in this regard. - 5.11 Main and Check Meters shall have facility to communicate its reading to State Load Dispatch Centre on real time basis or otherwise as may be specified by the Commission.

+- 5.12 Meter reading shall be taken as per the procedure devised by the Distribution Licensee/State Load Despatch Centre.
+The term 'Meter' shall include Current transformers, voltage/potential transformers, wiring between them and meter box/panel etc. - 5.13 Billing of the metered energy shall be carried out on a monthly basis.